Undergraduate open days 2016

 We recommend you travel by public transport.
 Check journey times and book tickets in advance to make the most of cheaper fares.

 Leeds has connections with all major UK cities, visit The Train Line for details.
 We run a free bus service from Leeds Train Station to campus for open day visitors.
-The first bus leaves the station at 8.30am, buses then run every 15 minutes through the day and the last bus departs campus from outside the Parkinson Building at 5pm.
+The first bus leaves the station at 8.30am, buses then run every 15 minutes through the day and the last bus departs campus from outside the Laidlaw Library at 5pm.

 If youd like to walk to campus, walking maps can be collected from the student ambassadors at the train station.
 The walk usually takes 20 minutes and is through the city centre.